Novel number two is on its way – here’s the first chapter.

 He’d been thinking about the dog.
 He couldn’t remember where the name Caliban came from.
 It was probably what the dog was called when it turned up.
 Whenever that was.
 He took another swig from his beer can and more rockets went off.

-“The Brits are easy to bewitch,” the dog said.
+“The English are easy to bewitch,” the dog said.
 “Look at them all.”

 Jackspur was thinking over that conversation again.
 There was something unusual in the way the dog spoke.
 He possessed a level of wisdom you would never expect.
 It was bordering on the supernatural.

-Jackspur put his can on the floor while he made a roll-up from the day’s gathered up cigarette butts.
+Jackspur put his can on the pavement while he made a roll-up from the day’s gathered up cigarette butts.
 The sky continued to wail and explode above him.

 Perhaps dogs have a philosophical nature, generally.
 Maybe he’d just never noticed before.